 Color directly affects how we perceive the size of a space.
 Darker colors can make a small room look even smaller, and bright colors can make a small room look open and expansive.
 It doesn't matter if the color is warm or cool.
 Defining a space is all about tint, tone and shade.

 - Shade: the amount of black in a color

 - Tint: the amount of white in a color

 - Tone: the amount of grey in a color

 When choosing a color for a space, consider how changing its tint can affect your space.
-Let's say you want to make your small bathroom look more expansive, try adding a cool color, with low shade and high tint.
+Let's say you want to make your small bathroom look more expansive; try adding a cool color with a low shade and high tint.
 Here's a chart to help explain.

 Space: Tint and Shade Chart